Non-stop flights to Seoul (ICN)

 Flights from Spain to Seoul

-In Spain, there are 2 airports that have direct flights to Seoul.
+There are 2 airports in Spain that have non-stop flights to Seoul.

 From Barcelona, you can fly non-stop with Asiana Airlines (Star Alliance) or Korean Air (SkyTeam).